What is the Chromium browser?

 If you have an antivirus software running on your computer, please check for its updates and scan your system.
 If the problem still persists, download and install one of the recommended anti-malware tools to automatically remove Chromium and other malware threats from your PC.

-Quick Removal with Plumbytes Anti-Malware
+Scan your PC with Plumbytes Anti-Malware

 1. You should download Plumbytes Anti-Malware installer to scan your computer for any malware or adware that might infected your computer.
 Plumbytes Anti-Malware is a trusted software that can detect and remove most of security threats, including adware, ransomware, PUPs, trojans, worms and rootkits.